Honorary, Service, and Professional Organizations

 LOCK Honorary Service Society

-The LOCK Honorary Society is the oldest student organization at Questrom and was founded in 1924 by Professor Charles Stratton and Lyman Phillips on the belief that those who have the privilege of scholarship must share what they have gained.
+The LOCK Honorary Service Society is the oldest student organization at Questrom and was founded in 1924 by Professor Charles Stratton and Lyman Phillips on the belief that those who have the privilege of scholarship must share what they have gained.
 LOCK members fulfill that responsibility by providing their peers with tutoring in many required Questrom courses and through other community service initiatives.
-Membership in LOCK is by invitation in the Spring Semester.
+Membership in LOCK is by invitation only.

 Music Business Club